Death is never a comfortable situation to face. The loss of a loved one. The tragedy of a sudden accident or a pervasive disease. Understanding death.

 Life will Prevail

-It is now that the understanding of Nishmat Chayim comes fully into view.
+It is now that the understanding of Nishmat Chayim comes entirely into view.
 I suggest you revise that material.
 ChaYIM means more than just life: It means PLURAL liveS.
 Nishmat chayim refers to God’s Essence of liveS – death exists, but LIFE PREVAILS.

 - Physical Birth – Life